NC State University is committed to optimizing the health and well-being of parents and children when employees add new children to their families.

 In the event of a stillbirth occurring twenty or more weeks into the pregnancy, a birth mother who is otherwise an eligible University employee shall be provided up to four weeks of Paid Parental Recuperation Leave commencing immediately following the stillbirth.

-Temporary positions, to include Postdoctoral/House Officers, are not eligible for the Paid Parental Leave program, however, temporary employees may use that time of service in determining the 12 months of continuous employment eligibility for Paid Parental Leave so long as the employee is in a permanent, probationary, or time-limited position at the time of the qualifying event.
+Temporary positions, to include House Officers and Graduate Students, are not eligible for the Paid Parental Leave program, however, these employees may use that time of service in determining the 12 months of continuous employment eligibility for Paid Parental Leave so long as the employee is in a permanent, probationary, or time-limited position at the time of the qualifying event.

 Relationship to Faculty Serious Illness and Disability Leave